 and other Contemporary Sources.
 London: Penguin.

-The Blackwell Encyclopaedia of Anglo-Saxon England.
-Oxford: Blackwell.
+The Wiley Blackwell Encyclopaedia of Anglo-Saxon England, 2nd edn.
+Chichester: Wiley.

 Page, R. I. 1970.
 Life in Anglo-Saxon England.
 London: Batsford.